holohup/digester/README.md

 ### Usage

 1) Edit Sources.
-In the admin panel you can add as much sources as you wish.
+In the admin panel, you can add as many sources as you wish.
 However, in order to work properly, they need to have a Parser Class provided.
 The fixtures include currently working parsers, but feel free to write your own.
 The parser should receive a time-aware timestamp upon activation to look only for the news, it should provide a method parse() and return the result in a .result property or variable.
 2) Edit subscriptions.
 In order to parse the sources, add the subscription to the user of your choice.
 3) Interests can be edited in Django admin on the user's page.